diantyapitaloka/Train-Test/README.md

 - Feature Composition: Each sample in the dataset consists of four numerical features: sepal length, sepal width, petal length, and petal width.
 These features are stored in a NumPy array, allowing for efficient mathematical operations during the training process.
 - Target Labels: The dataset includes a target array that maps each sample to an integer representing its specific species.
 This categorical data is what your machine learning model will attempt to predict based on the physical dimensions.
 - Dictionary-Like Structure: When you call load_iris(), the data is returned as a "Bunch" object, which behaves similarly to a Python dictionary.
 You can access the raw data using keys like .data for features and .target for the classification labels.
+- Data Exploration: Because the dataset is small and balanced, it is ideal for visualizing how different classes overlap in feature space.
+Analysts often use this data to practice scatter plots and pair plots before moving to more complex sets.
 - Split the dataset using the Train Test Split function from the SKLearn library.

 ```